Zhongping-Zhang/MGT_Localization/README.md

 sh scripts/run_sentence_head_visualnews.sh
 sh scripts/run_sentence_head_wikitext.sh
 ```
 We provide our checkpoints and evaluation results on [Google Drive](https://drive.google.com/drive/folders/1D8qYcVoYgwNG7IzadF01W3eyPiuPRnY6?usp=sharing).
-Since we further filtered some bad samples in training data,
+Since we further filtered out some bad samples in training data,
 the evaluation results are better than we reported in our paper.